tshanmuganathan/challenge/README.md

 ## **Overview:**
 This is an Automation project using Playwright and Typescript and uses playwright-testrunner to execute test cases.
+This project is enabled with GH Actions CI/CD.

 ## **Overall progress:**
 | Test                         | Status   |